Mahāsaṅghika Vinaya

 Not to ask for food for oneself when not sick should be trained.

-Not to cover the soups with rice hoping to get more should be trained.
+Not to cover the curries with rice hoping to get more should be trained.

 Not to receive drinking utensils with a dirty hand should be trained.